twm/jwilm.github.io/source/articles/announcing-alacritty.html.md

 # What makes Alacritty fast

-Alacritty's biggest claim is that it's the fastest terminal emulator available.
+[Alacritty]'s biggest claim is that it's the fastest terminal emulator available.
 If there's a case where it's not, then it's either a bug in Alacritty or a misconfigured system.
 Alacritty is fast for two reasons--the OpenGL renderer and the high throughput parser.

 ## OpenGL Rendering

-Alacritty's renderer is capable of doing ~500 FPS with a large screen full of text.
+[Alacritty]'s renderer is capable of doing ~500 FPS with a large screen full of text.
 This is made possible by efficient OpenGL usage.
 State changes are minimized as much as possible.
 Glyphs are rasterized only once and stored in a texture atlas.
 Instance data for glyphs is uploaded once per frame, and the screen is rendered in only two draw calls.

-Alacritty isn't concerned with trying to only redraw what's necessary.
+[Alacritty] isn't concerned with trying to only redraw what's necessary.
 The entire screen is redrawn each frame because it's so cheap.

 Nominally, Alacritty will draw a new frame whenever the terminal state changes,